lyz-code/clinv/README.md

 ## Generate

-`clinv generate` uses boto3 to update what is in your AWS inventory, right now it imports the following resources:
+`clinv generate` uses boto3 to update what is in your AWS inventory, right now it imports the following resources from all the regions:

 * EC2 instances